 A scientific review panel appointed by the Council for the Lindau Nobel Laureate Meetings is responsible for selecting the participants of each meeting.
 The reviewers closely examine all submitted applications.
 The applicants’ academic and research achievements, their motivation and dedication, their recommendations as well as extracurricular activities are some of the decisive details.

-Young economists studying or performing research in a country where the Lindau Meetings have one or more official academic partners must be nominated by one of these partners.
-They may request from an academic partner to be nominated; however, no academic partner is obliged to respond to such a request, and it is the sole decision of an academic partner how to proceed with such a request.
+Young Economists studying or performing research in a country where the Lindau Nobel Laureate Meetings have one or more Academic Partners must be nominated by one of these partners.
+They may request from an Academic Partner to be nominated; however, no Academic Partner is obliged to respond to such a request.
+It is the sole decision of an Academic Partner to choose suitable candidates for nomination amongst the received applications.

-Young economists studying or performing research in a country where the meetings have one or more official academic partners and who cannot get nominated because of their nationality (so-called ex-pats) may apply via Open Application.
+Young Economists studying or performing research in a country where the Lindau Nobel Laureate Meetings have one or more Academic Partners and who cannot get nominated because of their nationality (ex-pats) may apply via Open Application.
+Our application tool will be available to hand in an online application on our homepage during the application process (September to October).

-Young economists studying or performing research in a country where the meetings have no official academic partners yet may also apply via Open Application.
+Young Economists studying or performing research in a country where the Lindau Nobel Laureate Meetings have no Academic Partners yet may also apply via Open Application.

-In April of the following year, the results of the application process for young economists are published.
-All applicants are informed individually whether they have passed the selection process and thus will be invited to attend the up-coming Lindau Meeting on Economic Sciences.
+From the end of February to the beginning of March of the following year, the results of the application process for Young Economists are published.
+All applicants are informed individually whether they have passed the selection process and thus will be invited to attend the upcoming Lindau Nobel Laureate Meeting.

 Log in to your NAPERS Account